cavo789/blog/blog/2023/12/25/quarto-powerpoint/index.md

 Quarto can convert a markdown file to a revealjs HTML slideshow but, too, can create a `pptx` file that you can open and play in Microsoft PowerPoint.

-In this article, we'll create a `pptx` file from our Markdown documentation.
+In this article, we'll create a `pptx` file from our markdown documentation.

 <!-- truncate -->

 :::tip Docker image with Quarto
-If you don't have yet a Docker image with Quarto, read this article [Running Quarto Markdown in Docker](docker-quarto).
+If you don't have yet a Docker image with Quarto, read this article [Running Quarto Markdown in Docker](/blog/docker-quarto).
 :::

 ## Syntax